TencentWSRD/connect-cas2/README.md

 The logout path of your CAS server.

-#### options.paths.proxyCallback (String) (Optional, default: '')
-(For CAS Client)
-In proxy mode, setting this path means you want this path of your CAS Client to receive the callback from CAS Server(Proxy mode) to receive the PGTIOU and PGTID.

-In none-proxy mode, don't set this option!

 #### options.fromAjax {Object} (Optional, default: {})
-Because an AJAX request can't notice 302 redirect response, and will directly redirect without telling you anything.
+When your user's authentication is expired, all request send to CAS client will redirect to the CAS login path.

-So when your user's authentication is expired, and your CAS Client and CAS Server is not in the same domain, (In most cases they won't be the same domain) when they send an AJAX request, oops, an not-allowed-cross-domain exception will occur!
+So image this situation, when you're sending an Ajax request to a CAS client, meanwhile your authentication is expired, besides your CAS Client and CAS Server is not in the same domain, an CROS error will happen.

+This situation is difficult to handle, because an AJAX request can't notice 302 redirect response, and it will directly redirect without telling you anything.

-To prevent this embarrassing situation, we add this option.
+And for the reason of preventing this embarrassing situation, we add this option.

 #### options.fromAjax.header {String} (Optional, default: 'x-client-ajax')
-CAS will assume all request with header: 'x-client-ajax' is an AJAX request, so when user's authentication expired, CAS won't redirect to the login page, but send back the specified status code that you set as `options.fromAjax.status`.
+CAS will assume all request with header: 'x-client-ajax' is an AJAX request, so when user's authentication expired, CAS won't redirect to the login page, but send back the specified http status code that you set as `options.fromAjax.status`.

+For example:

+If you set `options.fromAjax.header` to 'x-client-ajax', you should add a header like: 'x-client-ajax: 1' to your request, and CAS client will notice that this is an AJAX request.

 #### options.fromAjax.status {Number} (Optional, default: 418)
 As introduced before, when user's authentication expired, CAS won't redirect to the login page, but send back this as http status code.